iknowhtml/jwt-passport-auth/README.md

 There are four available routes, `GET /`, `GET /login`, `POST /login` and `GET /authenticate`.

 The `GET /` route is only accessible if a valid JWT is stored in local storage.
-A valid JWT is saved to local storage only after properly authenticating through the `GET login`.
+A valid JWT is saved to local storage only after properly authenticating through the `GET /login` route.

 The `GET /login` returns a page to login to see the index view.
 The correct username and password is _user_ and _password_ respectively.